Nature: Ecosystems

 Ecosystems are composed of a variety of biotic and abiotic components that function in an interrelated way.
 The structure and composition is determined by various environmental factors that are interrelated.
 Variations of these factors will initiate dynamic modifications to the ecosystem.
 Some of the more important components are soil, atmosphere, radiation from the sun, water, and living organisms.

 Central to the ecosystem concept is the idea that living organisms interact with every other element in their local environment.
-Eugene Odum, a founder of ecology, stated: "Any unit that includes all of the organisms (ie: the "community") in a given area interacting with the physical environment so that a flow of energy leads to clearly defined trophic structure, biotic diversity, and material cycles (i.e.: exchange of materials between living and nonliving parts) within the system is an ecosystem."
+Eugene Odum, a founder of ecology, stated: "Any unit that includes all of the organisms (i.e.: the "community") in a given area interacting with the physical environment so that a flow of energy leads to clearly defined trophic structure, biotic diversity, and material cycles (i.e.: exchange of materials between living and nonliving parts) within the system is an ecosystem."
 Within the ecosystem, species are connected and dependent upon one another in the food chain, and exchange energy and matter between themselves as well as with their environment.
 The human ecosystem concept is based on the human/nature dichotomy and the idea that all species are ecologically dependent on each other, as well as with the abiotic constituents of their biotope.

 A smaller unit of size is called a microecosystem.
 For example, a microsystem can be a stone and all the life under it.
 A macroecosystem might involve a whole ecoregion, with its drainage basin.